Applications for this year’s Sammamish X Scholarship are OPEN! Due April 28th by Midnight! Don’t delay!

 The 2018 Sammamish X Alumni Scholarship $3,000 recipient is someone who has strived to get a head start in their budding business career early from competing in DECA to participating in Girls Who Code and even sought out an internship with Amazon this past year… CONGRATULATIONS to Raquel Banda Gonzalez!

-And here are some of the scholarship committee members touring the brand new gym at Sammamish High School.
+And here are some of the scholarship committee members touring the gym at Sammamish High School.
 Pictured from left Daniel Blau, Alex Lofton and Becca Miller.

 Questions?
 Want to get more involved?
 Want to give in honor of a fellow student, a teacher, or a favorite principal?